Edgar Wright's unrealized projects

-The following is a list of unproduced Edgar Wright projects in roughly chronological order.
 During his career, British film director Edgar Wright has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
-Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.
+Some of these projects fell in development hell, were officially cancelled, or would see life under a different production team.

 2000s

 From Dusk Till Shaun

 The prospect of a sequel to Shaun of the Dead was first brought up on the commentary track for the film's home media release, with the proposed title From Dusk Till Shaun.
 Simon Pegg, star and co-writer of the film, stated in a 2017 interview that he had drawn up a treatment for a sequel, with Wright suggesting that vampires would replace zombies.
 However both men felt that the first film worked better as a stand-alone film, in addition to the events of the film making a sequel seem improbable.
 A reference to the proposed sequel was made in the 2018 film Spider-Man: Into the Spider-Verse.
 In a 2021 interview with Total Film, Jessica Hynes revealed that a Yvonne of the Dead spin-off had been considered, set parallel with the events of Shaun of the Dead.